BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Middleware.AzureAdAuthentication/README.md

 | master | [![Build status](https://ci.appveyor.com/api/projects/status/b9123gl3kih8x9cb?svg=true)](https://ci.appveyor.com/project/garypretty/botbuilder-community) | [![NuGet version](https://img.shields.io/badge/NuGet-1.0.39-blue.svg)](https://www.nuget.org/packages/Bot.Builder.Community.Middleware.AzureAdAuthentication/) |

 ### Description
-This is part of the [Bot Builder Community Extensions](https://github.com/garypretty/botbuilder-community) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.
+This is part of the [Bot Builder Community](https://github.com/garypretty/botbuilder-community) project which contains Bot Framework Components and other projects / packages for use with Bot Framework Composer and the Bot Builder .NET SDK v4.

 This middleware will allow your bot to authenticate with Azure AD.
 It was created to support integration with Microsoft Graph but it will work with any application that uses the OAuth 2.0 authorization code flow. https://docs.microsoft.com/en-gb/azure/active-directory/develop/v2-oauth2-auth-code-flow